 2. Start with objectives

-It’s tempting to dive into writing questions right away, but each question needs to have a purpose and that purpose is defined by the objectives.
-Take a look at what systems and initiatives you already have in place, and take into account what you are planning for the future.
+It’s tempting to dive into writing questions right away, but each question needs to have a purpose, and that purpose is defined by the objectives.
+Take a look at what systems and initiatives you already have in place, and consider what you are planning for the future.